pelectron/static_gui_library/markdown/input_handling.md

-# Default Input Handling
+# Input Handling

 This section explains how the default input handling works in sgl.
-It assumes you are familiar with the [architecture of sgl](architechture.md).
+It assumes you are familiar with the [architecture of sgl](architecture.md).

 Like the architecture, input handling is split into three layers.

 ## Menu Layer

 A menu can handle user input with its handle_input() method.
 By default, a menu simply delegates the user input to the current page and returns the pages result.
-To customize this behavior, set an [InputHandler](concepts.md/#input-handler) for the menu.
+To customize this behavior, set an [InputHandler](concepts.md#input-handler) for the menu.

 ## Page Layer

 The page layer has two important jobs:

 - handle navigating through items on the page
 - handle editing and clicking of items

 This library's way of doing this is as follows:

 1. The page starts out in navigation mode.
-The keypad inputs Up, Down, Left, Right navigate through the items.
+The keypad inputs Up, Down, Left, Right navigate through the items of the current page.
 2. When an input equal to the page's start edit is received, the page switches into edit mode and starts passing the input values on to the current item (including the start edit value).